- Your child’s address

 UK service personnel and crown servants

-Evidence required - an official letter declaring a relocation date and future home address, unit postal address or quartering area address.
+- An official letter declaring a relocation date and evidence of a future home address, unit address or quartering area address

 Places are withdrawn every year because parents give a false address on their application.
 This includes cases where parents buy or rent a property solely to use the address in the application without any intention of taking up permanent residence there.

 The County Council will investigate all allegations of false addresses and may monitor residency details if use of an address causes concern.
 The County Council reserves the right to seek further documentary evidence to support any claim of residence.
 We may also check records held within the Council as well as other external agencies when confirming a child's permanent address.